simopt-admin/simopt/simopt/docs/chessmm.rst

 Sources of Randomness:
 ----------------------
-1. To create the Elo distribution, first generatea normal distribution with mean :math:`1200` and standard deviation :math:`\frac{1200}{\sqrt(2)*\text{erfcinv}(\frac{1}{50})}`, where erfcinv is the inverse complementary error function.
+1. To create the Elo distribution, first generate a normal distribution with mean :math:`1200` and standard deviation :math:`\frac{1200}{\sqrt(2)*\text{erfcinv}(\frac{1}{50})}`, where erfcinv is the inverse complementary error function.
 This results in a distribution where the 1st percentile is at :math:`0`, and the 99th percentile is at :math:`2400`.
 Next, truncate the distribution at :math:`0` and :math:`2400`.
-2. Stationary Poisson process with rate :math:`\lambda` for arrivals.
+2. A stationary Poisson process with rate :math:`\lambda` for arrivals.

 Model Factors:
 --------------